mjoshd/Hass.io_on_Ubuntu_Server_18.04/README.md

 * Click the Reload icon in the upper-right corner of the pane.

-* Click the desired snapshot, de-select Home Assistant (leave all other items selected), then click 'RESTORE SELECTED'.
+* Click the desired snapshot, ensure all boxes are selected, then click 'WIPE & RESTORE'.

 * After it is complete, log in and verify everything is working.